LBHackney-IT/Data-Platform-Playbook/docs/introduction.md

 There are a series of processes data will go through as it moves through the platform.
 Depending on whether the data you need is already in the platform or not, and whether it's in the format you need.

+### 1. __Ingesting data__
-1. __Ingesting data__: This is the process of bringing data from its original source (e.g. Google Sheet, database, API, etc.) into the data lake.
+This is the process of bringing data from its original source (e.g. Google Sheet, database, API, etc.) into the data lake.
 The exact process will depend on the type of data source which are documented in this playbook in the [ingesting data section].
 However for each process, the result will be that:

 - The data is stored in [Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)
 - Data is stored in a service bucket (e.g. 'Parking' or 'Council Tax') which can only be accessed by approved members of that service group